Reference to Python Keywords

 with Used to simplify exception handling

-In Python programming, we can dynamically retrieve all the keywords using some script.
-Below are the two methods to acquire all the keywords in the Python programming package.
+In Python programming, you can dynamically retrieve the complete list of keywords using simple scripts.
+Below are two methods to obtain all the reserved keywords available in the Python language.

 Method 1